• Skip to primary navigation

 Instructions

-• Combine slaw: In a large bowl, toss shredded cabbage with mayonnaise, sriracha, and lime juice.
+• In a large bowl, toss shredded cabbage, green onions, cilantro, mayonnaise, sriracha, and the juice of half of a lime until well combined.

-• Assemble tacos: Heat tortillas on medium heat on an open flame or in a cast iron skillet.
-Add coleslaw to the bottom of the tortilla, followed by flaked fish, cilantro, green onions, avocado, and tomatoes.
-Drizzle with sriracha if desired, and serve.
+• To assemble the tacos, heat tortillas on medium heat on an open flame or in a cast iron skillet.
+Add coleslaw to the bottom of the tortilla, followed by flaked fish, and slices of avocado and tomatoes.
+Serve immediately.

 Nutrition